 Linear position sensors convert the linear displacement of an object into a proportional electrical signal.
-Linear position sensors are available in many mechanical styles and mounting configurations with a variety of measurement (stroke) lengths.
+They are available in many mechanical styles and mounting configurations with a variety of stroke lengths.

 Fixed slide potentiometer linear position sensors provide a fixed threaded rod process connection and are available in housings from miniature 1/2-inch diameter round up to rugged 32mm x 33mm rectangular bodies, suitable for applications with heavy vibration.

 Rodless linear position sensors feature a cursor that moves along the entire sensor length, providing minimum installation length for applications where space is at a premium, such as plastic injection presses.
 Potentiometer and magnetostrictive technologies are available.

 Spring-loaded linear position sensors feature a push-in style slide actuator with ball tip to measure distance when pressed, ideal for applications where the sensing element cannot be attached to the object whose position is being measured.
 Potentiometer and inductive technologies are available.

 Pivoting slide linear position sensors use a rod eye mounting system with a cylindrical body that allows free movement of the transducer axle, adding versatility to their application use.
 Potentiometer and inductive technologies are available.